hyosung11/Launch-School/Courses/journal.md

    * Job search in the middle of my mind.

 09:13 What am I thinking today?
 I feel a little bit lost with object oriented programming concepts.
 I want to work on my study guide and do the exercises but I also think I want to read these extra articles that were recommended by Launch School as well as some other thing that I found in my Internet search.
 Dictation seems RAM intensive and slows my computer way down and makes some keys unavailable temporarily.
 Is there a way to fix that?

+10:02 I have to pee.
+I decided to annotate the article about constructors and prototypes and I think it's helping me to understand better.